reaper699/lisk-docs/Troubleshooting.md

   cause: 1 }
 ```

-`Fork Cause 1` means the node has received a block which has the correct block height, but the previous block id is different, hence a fork is detected.
+`Fork Cause 1` indicates the node has received a block which has the correct block height, but the previous block id is different, hence a fork is detected.
 In this circumstance there are two outcomes.

 1. The node will discard the block and continue searching for the correct block.
 2. If the node forged the forking block, it will retain the block and be forked indefinitely.